Welcome to the fifth step in our free professional learning series on building your PLN.

 We’d like you to add your voice and ideas to our ongoing conversation about PLNs by undertaking one or more of these challenges:

-- Set up Feedly and/or Flipboard.
-Refer to these instructions to set up and use Feedly or this information to use Flipboard.
-Here is a list of blogs you can subscribe to using Feedly.
-Leave a comment to tell us how you went setting up Feedly or Flipboard and to let us know who you subscribed to and why.
+- Set up Feedly and/or Flipboard, referring to the instructions in this post.
+Leave a comment to tell us how you went setting up the tool.
+Let us know who you subscribed to and why.

 Also feel free to leave a comment to ask any questions or share your tips.